What Is Accessibility Testing?

 How to Perform Automated Accessibility Testing Using Opkey?

-Opkey is a comprehensive no-code test automation tool that allows you to automate tests for web, API, desktop, and mobile apps in one place.
+Opkey is a comprehensive, AI-enabled, No-Code test automation tool that allows you to automate tests for web, API, desktop, and mobile apps in one place.
 It is a powerful tool to build, run, and manage your testing activities with low-code features such as Record-and-Playback, which allows you to record your actions and turn that sequence into a test script, or utilize the prebuilt list of keywords to craft a test script with only a few drag-and-drops.
+Opkey's automated tests aim to meet the Web Content Accessibility Guidelines (WCAG) standards.

 Let’s see how Opkey performs automated accessibility testing: